MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/tutorials/01-discover-powershell.md

 pronounced as "command-lets".

 The name of each cmdlet consists of a "Verb-Noun" pair; for example `Get-Process`.
 This naming convention makes it easier to understand what the cmdlet does.
-It also make it easier to find the command your looking for.
+It also makes it easier to find the command you're looking for.
 When looking for a cmdlet to use, you can filter on the verb or noun.

 ### Using cmdlets to explore PowerShell